MicrosoftDocs/cpp-docs/docs/cppcx/ref-classes-and-structs-c-cx.md

  A private base ref class is not required to derive from an existing unsealed class.
 If you require an object hierarchy to model your own program structure or to enable code reuse, then use private or internal ref classes, or better yet, standard C++ classes.
 You can expose the functionality of the private object hierarchy through a public sealed ref class wrapper.

  A ref class that has a public or protected constructor in C++/CX must be declared as sealed.
-This restriction means that there is no way for classes that are written in other languages such as C# or Visual Basic to inherit from types that you declare in a [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] component that's written in C++/CX.
+This restriction means that there is no way for classes that are written in other languages such as C# or Visual Basic to inherit from types that you declare in a Windows Runtime component that's written in C++/CX.

  Here are the basic rules for inheritance in C++/CX: